ied206/ZLibWrapper/USAGE.md

 - x86 version of embedded `zlibwapi.dll` was compiled without assembly optimization, due to [the bug](https://github.com/madler/zlib/issues/274)

-### Case 2 : No Explicit Initialzation
+### Option 2: No Explicit Initialization

-Starting from .Net Framework 4.5, .Net has its own copy of zlib, named `clrcompression.dll`.<br>
+Starting from .Net Framework 4.5, .Net has its own copy of zlib, named `clrcompression.dll`.
-It is stripped version of zlib, which is used in `System.IO.Compression.DeflateStream`.
+It is a stripped version of zlib, which is used in `System.IO.Compression.DeflateStream`.

 If ZLibWrapper is used without explicit initialization, `clrcompression.dll` is used by default.

 #### Limitation

 - Since `clrcompression.dll` does not expose `adler32()` and `crc32()`, checksum calculation feature will be disabled.
-- `clrcompression.dll` is based on quite old version of zlib (at least in .Net Framework 4.7).
+- `clrcompression.dll` is based on quite an old version of zlib (at least in .Net Framework 4.7).

-### Case 3 : Custom zlib
+### Option 3: Custom zlib

 You may want to use custom zlib because of several reasons.

 In this case, call `ZLibInit.GlobalInit()` with path to custom `zlibwapi.dll`.

 NOTE:
-ZLibWrapper can only recognize `zlibwapi.dll`, not `zlib1.dll`.<br>
+ZLibWrapper can only recognize `zlibwapi.dll`, not `zlib1.dll`.
 The difference is the calling convention: `zlibwapi.dll` uses `stdcall`, while `zlib1.dll` uses `cdecl`.

-It is advised to prevent copy of package-embedded `zlibwapi.dll` in this case.<br>
+It is advised to prevent copy of package-embedded `zlibwapi.dll` in this case.
-To do so, create empty file named `Joveler.ZLibWrapper.Precompiled.Exclude` in project directory.
+To do so, create an empty file named `Joveler.ZLibWrapper.Precompiled.Exclude` in the project directory.

 ## Cleanup